• Skip to primary navigation

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-This delicious, slightly spicy Lebanese lentil soup (Shorbat Adas) is a supreme example of how to turn inexpensive ingredients into a fabulous healthy meal.
+This delicious, slightly spicy Lebanese lentil soup recipe (Shorbat Adas) is a supreme example of how to turn inexpensive ingredients into a fabulous healthy meal.

 It’s also vegan, gluten-free, and packed with plant-based protein.